 Corporate teams to take part include RBS, Speedflex, KPMG, Birketts, ESRI, Virgin Money, Jones Lang LaSalle, Serco, NHS, Bunn Fertiliser, Aegis, Edison, Shard Capital and many more.

 “Thank you very much for staging an excellent Cumbrian Challenge.
 I am now walking like John Wayne but safe in the knowledge that it is all for a very good cause!
 I thought the route was excellent.
 The marshalling and check points were very well organised and the encouragement from all and sundry was hugely appreciated!”
 Peter Bristowe, Founding Director, Edison

 WHAT YOU GET:

-Your team entry fee will include:
+Your team entry fee includes:

-- Friday evening meal
+- Friday and Saturday evening meal

-- Saturday morning breakfast
+- Saturday morning breakfast (bacon rolls!)

 - Saturday afternoon hot and cold drinks and snacks at the finish line

 - A technical training t-shirt (to be worn during the event)

-- Water stops en route
+- Water stops en route and First Aid teams

 - Mountain rescue team (with vehicle support) and route marshalls